fatik07/kingvapestore/README.md

 </p>

 ## Version Laravel
-now, this laravel have a version 7
+Now,laravel is using version 7

 ## About Laravel